Goodbye, My Fancy (film): Production

-Director Vincent Sherman both ran long and over-budget in the filming.
+Director Vincent Sherman ran long and went over budget in the filming.
 In danger of being replaced, this triggered Sherman receiving a blistering memo from studio head Jack L. Warner: "After talking to you on the telephone last night, Friday, I am depending on you to finish the picture by next Saturday, November 18th [1950].
 As I told you, other companies are making the same type of picture in 21-28-36 days with important casts.
 As you know, MGM made Father's Little Dividend, with Spencer Tracy, Elizabeth Taylor and Joan Bennett in 21 days and I am sure the Director had the same problems you have had.
 You will just have to do this.
 Otherwise, we cannot stand off this type of cost and delay in making a picture.
 Those days are gone and no one is going to stay on the team unless they can carry the ball.
 Get in there and finish the picture by next Saturday or before and stop trying for perfection.
 No one is interested but yourself and I am sure you are not going to pay to see the picture."

-Large portions of the film were shot at the University of Redlands in Redlands, California.
+Large portions of the film were shot at Occidental College in California.

 Reception

 The critics were mixed on the success of the film.
-Variety commented, "Performances are very slick, under Vincent Sherman's direction.
+Variety wrote "Performances are very slick, under Vincent Sherman's direction.
 Miss Crawford...sustains the romantic, middle-aged congresswoman with a light touch that is excellent."
-However, Bosley Crowther in The New York Times generally panned the film, writing, "Miss Crawford's errant congresswoman is as aloof and imposing as the capital dome" and "Joan Crawford is working extra hard to make romance and liberalism attractive in the Warner's film version [of the play].
+However, Bosley Crowther in The New York Times generally panned the film, writing "Miss Crawford's errant congresswoman is as aloof and imposing as the capital dome" and "Joan Crawford is working extra hard to make romance and liberalism attractive in the Warner's film version [of the play].
 And when Miss Crawford makes a mighty effort to do what she obviously regards as a significant piece of performing, the atmosphere is electrically charged.
-At least, it is loaded with tension—or a reasonable facsimile thereof—when Miss Crawford herself is posing or parading within the camera's range.
+At least, it is loaded with tension—or a reasonable facsimile thereof—when Miss Crawford herself is posing or parading within the camera's range."

 Box office

-According to Warner Bros records the film cost $1,312,000 to produce, and earned $1,130,000 domestically and $228,000 foreign, for a gross revenue of $1,358,000 and slim profit of $46,000.
+According to Warner Bros. records, the film cost $1,312,000 to produce, and earned $1,130,000 in the U.S. and $228,000 in other markets, for a gross revenue of $1,358,000 and slim profit of $46,000.

-DVD release
+Adaptations

+On January 14, 1952, a 60-minute radio version of the film was broadcast on Lux Radio Theatre starring Barbara Stanwyck, Robert Young and Frank Lovejoy.
+A second Lux adaptation aired on June 28, 1954, this time pairing Rosalind Russell with Robert Young.

+Home media

-Goodbye, My Fancy was released on Region 1 DVD on March 23, 2009 from the online Warner Bros.
+Goodbye, My Fancy was released on Region 1 DVD on March 23, 2009, from the online Warner Bros.
 Archive Collection.